Best Buy: 2020s

 Despite an increase in sales of computer equipment due to an increase in remote work during the COVID-19 pandemic, Best Buy laid off over 5,000 employees in early 2021 and forced many others into part-time positions.

 In August 2022, Best Buy said it would be laying off employees across the country after warnings of weaker sales, and the company cut its forecast for the remainder of 2022.

 On October 13, 2023, Best Buy announced that it would phase out the sale of home video on physical media in early 2024, citing changes in the market due to the prevalence of streaming video on demand services.

 On January 18, 2024, BCE Inc. announced an agreement with Best Buy's Canadian division, under which selected locations of its competing chain The Source (originally the Canadian franchises of RadioShack, which were later acquired by Circuit City and, in turn, Bell)—which primarily operates in malls and smaller markets—would be rebranded as Best Buy Express.
 The stores will receive inventory from Best Buy and integrate with its e-commerce operations, but will continue to otherwise be owned and operated by BCE under license, and exclusively offer wireless services from Bell Canada and its subsidiaries.
 The first location opened in Surrey, British Columbia in June 2024; 167 locations were converted to the new branding, and the remaining stores were closed permanently.

 In January 2025, Best Buy announced plans to relaunch its online marketplace for third-party sellers by summer 2025.
 The retailer had previously operated a marketplace from 2011 to 2016.
 This time, Best Buy is partnering with Mirakl, a marketplace software provider, to build the platform.

+In August 2026, Best Buy reported that revenue for the quarter ended August 1 had increased 3.6% year over year to $9.78 billion, while net income rose to $315 million.
+Comparable sales increased 4.1%, and the company raised its fiscal 2027 revenue guidance to $42.3 billion-$42.8 billion.